Bonterms/Business-Associate-Agreement/BAA.md

 3.2.
 Adequate Safeguards for PHI.

-(a)	Business Associate will implement and maintain appropriate safeguards designed to prevent the Use or Disclosure of PHI in any manner other than as permitted by this BAA (“Safeguards”).
+(a)	Business Associate will implement and maintain appropriate safeguards designed to prevent the Use or Disclosure of PHI in any manner other than as permitted by this BAA (“**Safeguards**”).

 (b)	Safeguards will include administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of any PHI that Business Associate creates, receives, maintains, or transmits on behalf of Customer.